what co-creation is:

 if we are serious about building a better world together it is vital that we are true allies, ethically and meaningfully, with people who are marginalised. we understand that this is a new way of thinking and being in contemporary society, but we must end bad practice by those who are ignorant of our realities. we can – and must – be better, individually and collectively.

-Footnote: I proudly claim my othernesses to include being an autistic queer woman with lived experience of homelessness.
+Footnote: I proudly claim my othernesses to include being a neurodivergent, queer, gender nonconforming person with lived experience of homelessness.